x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/supportability-matrix.md

 |Windows Server 2008 R2 SP1|Not supported|Not supported|Not supported|Not supported|Supported|Supported|
 |Windows Server 2008 SP2|Not supported|Not supported|Not supported|Not supported|Not supported|Supported|

-<sup>1</sup> In-place upgrades from Windows Server 2019 with Exchange 2019 installed to Windows Server 2022 are not yet supported.
+<sup>1</sup> In-place upgrades from Windows Server 2019 with Exchange 2019 installed to Windows Server 2022 are not supported.

 > [!NOTE]
 > Client operating systems only support the Exchange management tools.